On iterates of rational functions with maximal number of critical values: Groups and semigroups related to rational functions

 \subsection{\l{rpr} Groups and semigroups related to simple rational functions}

 We start this section by recalling some basic facts concerning the groups and semigroups defined in the introduction.
-We will say that a rational function $F$ is {\it special} if $F$ is either a Latt\`es map, or it is conjugate to $z^{\pm n}$ or $\pm T_n.$
+We will say that a rational function $F$ of degree at least two is {\it special} if $F$ is either a Latt\`es map, or it is conjugate to a power $z^{\pm n}$ or to a Chebyshev polynomial $\pm T_n$ (we will recall the definition of Latt\`es maps below, in Section \ref{44}, in a more general context).

-It is obvious that $C(F)$ is a semigroup, and it follows from the inclusions \be \l{lcm} C(F^{\circ k}),\ C(F^{\circ l})\subseteq C(F^{\circ \LCM(k,l)})\ee that $C_{\infty}(F)$ is also a semigroup.
-Further, by the Ritt theorem (see \cite{r}, and also \cite{e2}, \cite{revi}), commuting rational functions of degree at least two are either special or have a common iterate.
-Thus, any element $G$ of the semigroup $C(F)\setminus \Aut(F)$ for a non-special rational function $F$ satisfies condition \eqref{u} for some $k,l\geq 1$.
-Furthermore, since equality \eqref{u} implies that $G$ commutes with $F^{\circ k}$, the Ritt theorem yields that the semigroup $C_{\infty}(F)\setminus \Aut_{\infty}(F)$ coincides with the set of rational functions sharing an iterate with $F$.
-A method for describing $C(F)$ for an arbitrary non-special rational function $F$ was given in the recent paper \cite{revi}.
-A satisfactory description of $C_{\infty}(F)$ is still not known (see \cite{p20} for some particular results).